Heumann Education advisory Council

 Dr. Victor Santiago Pineda (he/him)

-Dr. Pineda is a social impact entrepreneur, globally recognized human rights expert, and a leading scholar on inclusive and accessible smart cities.
+Dr. Pineda is the Executive Director of the Center for Independent Living in Berkeley, California.
+A social impact entrepreneur, he is a globally recognized human rights expert, and a leading scholar on inclusive and accessible smart cities.
 He is a two-time presidential appointee and serves as the president/founder of Pineda Foundation / World ENABLED.

 Dr. Pineda is a highly sought-after speaker and senior advisor to governments and fortune 500 companies.
 He is a Senior Fellow at the Mohammed Bin Rashid School of Government in Dubai; directs the Inclusive Cities Lab at UC Berkeley; founded the Global Network for Disability Inclusive and Accessible Urban Development; and co-founded the Smart Cities for All Global Initiative.
 Dr. Pineda holds a Ph.D. in Urban Planning from UCLA's Luskin School for Public Affairs.